awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

 ## Prerequisites<a name="ECS_CLI_tutorial_fargate_prereqs"></a>

 Complete the following prerequisites:
-+ Set up an AWS account
++ Set up an AWS account\.
 + Install the Amazon ECS CLI\.
 For more information, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.
 + Install and configure the AWS CLI\.
 For more information, see [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)\.

 ## Step 1: Create the Task Execution IAM Role<a name="ECS_CLI_tutorial_fargate_iam_role"></a>

 Amazon ECS needs permissions so that your Fargate task can store logs in CloudWatch\.
-This permission is covered by the task execution IAM role\.
+These permissions are covered by the task execution IAM role\.
 For more information, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.

 **To create the task execution IAM role using the AWS CLI**